 - Clean up and snack time.

-- Circle time: Group sharing, song, story or thematic conversation, all designed to foster language development, listening skills, self- awareness and group identity
+- Circle time: Group sharing, song, story or thematic conversation, all designed to foster language development, listening skills, self- awareness and group identity, plus weekly dance and spanish classes.

 - Outdoor time in playground, or a walk